tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-casing-conventions.markdown

 - I would rather see StylePreprocessor than StylePreProcessor.
 - I would rather see ConfigFilename than ConfigFileName.

-- My rule of thumb here is: if I could ever want to programaticly split the letters into words, then I should consider capitalizing the letter.
+- My rule of thumb here is: if I could ever want to programmatically split the letters into words, then I should consider capitalizing the letter.

 In the case of ConfigFilename: I think the chances of me wanting to have a script iterate over a list of words blindly splitting on capital letters, or any of the below casing conventions I am going to be annoyed if I see words like Pre & Processor or File & Name.